 - Damage beyond coverage limits: When you purchase car insurance, you choose coverage limits.
 The policy declarations page will outline your limits, which is the maximum amount your auto insurance company must pay in a covered claim.
 You handle the rest of the expenses out of pocket, so most insurance experts recommend buying as much coverage as you need to be financially protected.

 - Maintenance and repairs: Car insurance does not cover your vehicle’s maintenance and normal wear and tear.
 You are responsible for keeping your car running, including regular maintenance the manufacturer recommends.
 Some insurance companies may offer mechanical breakdown insurance, which could provide some coverage.

 - Rideshare: If you rideshare, there is likely a gap in coverage where you are not covered when not actively completing a ride.
-You should check to see what coverage the rideshare company provides and if you consider what personal rideshare insurance you could purchase to offer more financial protection.
+You should check to see what coverage the rideshare company provides and consider what personal rideshare insurance you could purchase to offer more financial protection.